Heavy-quark transport coefficients in a hot viscous quark-gluon plasma medium: Heavy-quark drag and diffusion in the viscous QGP

 \subsection{The quasi-particle description of hot QCD}

 Now we discuss the quasi-particle nature of the hot QCD medium which is employed recently in~\cite{chandra_quasi}.
-This description has been developed in the context of the recent (2+1)-lattice QCD EoS~\cite{cheng} at physical quark masses.
+This description has been developed in the context of the recent (2+1)-flavor lattice QCD EoS~\cite{cheng} at physical quark masses.
 There are more recent lattice results with the improved actions and refined lattices~\cite{leos1_lat}, for which we need to re-look the model with specific set of lattice data specially to define the effective gluonic degrees of freedom.
 This is beyond the scope of the present analysis.
-Henceforth, we will stick with the one set of lattice data which is utilized in the model~\cite{chandra_quasi}.
+Henceforth, we will stick to the set of lattice data utilized in the model described in~\cite{chandra_quasi}.